 Psychological and Emotional Benefits

 The benefits of DBS extend beyond physical symptoms, positively impacting the emotional and psychological well-being of individuals.
-This holistic approach to treatment reflects the therapy’s effectiveness over time.
+This holistic approach to treatment reflects the therapy’s effectiveness over time, as it modulates electrical signals in the brain.

 6. Adjustable and Reversible: Tailoring DBS to Individual Needs

-A remarkable feature of DBS is its adjustability and reversibility, making it a personalized medical treatment that can be adapted over time to suit individual patient needs.
+A remarkable feature of DBS is its adjustability and reversibility, making it a personalized medical treatment that can be adapted over time to suit individual patient needs, including an internal pulse generator to regulate electrical impulses.

 Personalizing Treatment Plans